Corrector Yui: Main

 Shun's cousin.
-A dark and mysterious girl who becomes a Corrector on her own in the second season.
-Her bitter experience in the past seems to be the reason for her cold, apathic demeanor as a mask to protect herself.
-While at most times she does her job by mostly cold, no-nonsense efficiency, Yui's action sometimes force her to reconsider and help Yui.
-She became a Corrector to search for the "little girl", believing that she might be connected with her mother's coma.
-While at first she rather despised Yui, and considered her little more than a nuisance, in the end she admires her optimistic view of life, and her ability to cheer up others.
-Her Basic Element Suit is reminiscent of the maid.
+A dark and mysterious girl who becomes a Corrector on her own in the second season to search for the "little girl", believing she may be connected to her mother's coma.
+Her bitter past experiences seem to be the reason for her cold, apathetic demeanor as a mask to protect herself.
+While she mostly does her job with cold, no-nonsense efficiency, Yui's actions sometimes force her to reconsider and help her.
+She initially despises Yui and considers her a nuisance, but comes to admire her optimistic view on life and ability to cheer up others.
+Her Basic Element Suit is reminiscent of a maid.